 Our responsibility is to express opinions on these financial statements based on our audit.
 We did not audit the financial statements of the Burlington Electric Enterprise Fund, a major enterprise fund, which represents 41 percent, 28 percent and 61 percent, respectively, of the assets, net position and revenues of the business-type activities.
 Those financial statements were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Burlington Electric Enterprise Fund and its effects on the business-type activities, is based solely on the report of the other auditors.
 Also, we did not audit the financial statements of the Burlington School District, a major discretely presented component unit.
-The financial statements of Burlington School District were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for the entity and its effects on the discretely presented component unit.
-The financial statements of Burlington School District were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for the entity and its effects on the discretely presented component units is based solely on the report of the other auditors.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+The financial statements of Burlington Electric Department and Burlington School District were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for those entities and its effects on business-type activities and the discretely presented component units is based solely on the report of the other auditors.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing

+Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
 The financial statements of the Burlington Electric Department, a major proprietary fund, were not audited in accordance with Government Auditing Standards.